 How to Apply

-Eligibility is determined by the EFC, as calculated by the FAFSA, enrollment requirements, and exceptional need.
+Eligibility is determined by the EFC, (as calculated by the FAFSA), enrollment requirements, and grandfathering provisions stated above.

 Interest Rates and Processing Fees